Do Traffic Violations Show Up on Criminal Background Check? (Tickets)

 Background check searches driving records, motor vehicle records, and criminal records for traffic violations, tickets, speed infractions, police stops, and citations.

-Many people wonder do traffic violations show up on criminal background check results?
+Many people wonder, “Do traffic violations show up on criminal background check results?”
 The answer depends on a number of factors that are determined at the state level.

 If a person has racked up multiple speeding tickets or traffic violations and is concerned that the tickets will show up on a background check, the most important thing to understand is the difference between criminal and civil convictions.
-And, to know how to run a criminal background check, that way users can search their own records for any citations and charges.
+And, to know how to run a criminal history check, so that way users can search their own records for any citations and charges.

 This one distinction (the difference between civil citations and pending criminal charges) impacts what the background check will show, and whether or not it can impact future employment possibilities.